dataminer-site/dataminer-site.github.io/docs/archive/0.9/guides/python/relational_api_pandas.md

 input_df = pandas.DataFrame.from_dict({'i': [1, 2, 3, 4],
                                        'j': ["one", "two", "three", "four"]})

-# create a DuckDB relation from a dataframe
+# create a DataMiner relation from a dataframe
 rel = con.from_df(input_df)

 # chain together relational operators (this is a lazy operation, so the operations are not yet executed)